Le-Constantine/Impossible-Maze/README.md

  > Open this page at [https://le-constantine.github.io/impossible-maze/](https://le-constantine.github.io/impossible-maze/)

+## Support

+If you need support, please contact Matthew on Discord

+Discord: MatthewW191#1021

 ## Use as Extension